rehresman/supersonicACCELERATOR/readme.md

 ### 3. **Open and Run**

-- Connect your KORG MS-20ic midi controller and turn the power switch OFF
+- Connect your KORG MS-20ic via USB and turn the master volume/power switch OFF
-- Open SuperCollider
+- Open SuperCollider on your computer
 - Open the `supersonicACCELERATOR.scd` file in the SuperCollider IDE.
 - Click anywhere in the code and press `Cmd + Enter` (or `Ctrl + Enter` on PC) to run it
 - Turn on the MS-20ic power switch